luxlunaris/fintech-tasks/task-9-async-chatrooms/README.md

 **About**

-This aiohttp webserver allows you using chat rooms.
+This aiohttp web-server is an example of chat rooms.

 **Usage**